onelivesleft/jai-string/README.md

 * `slice (str: string, from_index: int, to_index: int) -> string, normalized_from_index: int, normalized_to_index: int`<br>
 Returns a string view inside `str`, between the specified indices.
 You may use a negative index to specify backwards from the end.
 If you do not specify a `to_index` then it will go to the end of the string.
+The last two return parameters are the positive indexes the slice ends up using, after validation.

 * `slice_index (str: string, index: int) -> normalized_index: int, valid_when_strict: bool`<br>
 Returns the validated and normalized index which would be used with the provided string, as well as whether such an input would be valid in `strict` mode.